 Realism is a type of art that shows things exactly as they appear in 'real' life.
 It began in the 18th century, but the greatest Realist era was in the mid-19th century.
 Most Realists were from

-The featured image is a 100 year old painting the last piece by Great Grandmother Gladys Burton worked on before she died.
-Its a classic example of New Zealand realism art
+The featured image on my Blog post is a 100 year old painting.
+It the last piece by my Great Grandmother, Gladys Burton.
+It is a classic example of New Zealand realism art.

 Posted: Saturday 13 February 2010